AdobeDocs/analytics.pt-BR/help/implement/js-implementation/c-variables/page-variables.md

 **Armadilhas, dúvidas e dicas** {#section_4299BAD5D0154DBC88A9EF0E2C252BB4}

-* If *`transactionID`* recording is not enabled, *`transactionID`* values will be discarded and unavailable for use with [!UICONTROL Integration Data Sources].
-Make sure to set a conversion variable or event (an eVar or the events variable) on the page where *`transactionID`* is set.
+* If  recording is not enabled,  values will be discarded and unavailable for use with Integration Data Sources. *`transactionID`**`transactionID`* Make sure to set a conversion variable or event (an eVar or the events variable) on the page where *`transactionID`* is set.
 Do contrário, nenhum dado será gravado para *`transactionID`*.

 * If you are recording [!UICONTROL transactionIDs] for multiple systems, such as purchases and leads, make sure the value in *`transactionID`* is always unique.
-Isso pode ser feito se você adicionar um prefixo à ID, como lead_1234 e purchase_1234. [!UICONTROL As Fontes] de dados de integração não funcionam como esperado ( [!UICONTROL os dados da Fonte] de dados se conectam aos dados errados) se um único *`transactionID`* é visto duas vezes.
+Isso pode ser feito se você adicionar um prefixo à ID, como lead_1234 e purchase_1234. [!UICONTROL As Fontes] de Dados de Integração não funcionam como esperado (os dados da Fonte [!UICONTROL de] Dados se conectam aos dados errados) se um único *`transactionID`* for visto duas vezes.

-* By default, *`transactionID`* values are remembered for 90 days.
-Se o processo de interação offline for superior a 90 dias, entre em contato com o Atendimento ao cliente para ampliar o limite.
+* By default,  values are remembered for 90 days. *`transactionID`* Se o processo de interação offline for superior a 90 dias, entre em contato com o Atendimento ao cliente para ampliar o limite.

 >[!NOTE]
 >
->*`transactionID`* A variável pode conter qualquer caractere diferente de vírgula.
+>The *`transactionID`* variable can contain any character other than a comma.
 Ela deve estar no mesmo local em que o limite de caracteres (100 bytes) é especificado.
 Se forem usados caracteres multibytes, será necessário ativar suporte a esses caracteres para evitar problemas com caracteres inesperados na *`transactionID`*.

 ## visitorID {#concept_CD273CC915CC4ABD8F52E4209FF9557E}